Winds of Awe and Fear

 Nick Hunt is a writer, journalist, and storyteller.
 His published books include Outlandish: Walking Europe’s Unlikely Landscapes, Walking the Woods and the Water, Where the Wild Winds Are, and a work of gonzo ornithology, The Parakeeting of London.
 Nick is a contributor to and coeditor of the Dark Mountain Project.

 Studio Airport is Bram Broerse and Maurits Wouters.
 Together with a small team of creatives, they run a design practice based in Utrecht, the Netherlands.
-The studio has been recognized with international awards for projects such as Hart Island Project (New York), Amsterdam Art Council, and Greenpeace International.
+The studio has been recognized with national and international awards, including the Agency of the Year Award and Best of Show at the 2024 European Design Awards.
+Past projects include Hart Island Project (New York), Amsterdam Art Council, and Greenpeace International.

 Tracking Europe’s great winds, Nick Hunt explores the mythological understanding of winds as gods, experiencing their power firsthand as cause for awe, exhilaration, and fear.